rohithaug/rating-category-prediction-google-local/README.md

 ## Thank you!

 I hope you found the project useful and interesting.
-This project was developed as part of the [CSE 258 class](https://cseweb.ucsd.edu/classes/fa22/cse258-a/) offered Prof. Julian McAuley in Fall 2022 at UCSD.
+This project was developed as part of the [CSE 258 class](https://cseweb.ucsd.edu/classes/fa22/cse258-a/) offered by [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) in Fall 2022 at the University of California, San Diego.
 Find the copy of the complete report [here](https://github.com/rohithaug/rating-category-prediction-google-local/blob/main/report.pdf) for reference.

 -- [Rohith S P](https://www.linkedin.com/in/rohithsp/)